 If UAE-taxes were to be imposed on payments with respect to the Notes, see "Taxation-UAE Taxation", subject to applicable limitations and holding period requirements, a U.S. Holder may be eligible to elect to claim a credit against its U.S. federal income tax liability for any such UAE taxes.
 A U.S. Holder that does not claim a U.S. foreign tax credit generally may instead claim a deduction for any such UAE taxes, but only for any taxable year in which such U.S. Holder elects to do so with respect to all non-U.S. income taxes.
-The rules relating to foreign tax credits are very complex, and each U.S. Holder should consult its own tax advisers regarding the application of such rules and the creditability or deductibility of any UAE taxes.
+The rules relating to foreign tax credits are very complex, and recent changes to these rules introduced additional requirements and limitations.
+Each U.S. Holder should consult its own tax advisers regarding the application of such rules and the creditability or deductibility of any UAE taxes.